Blairmore School

 Blairmore School was an independent boarding preparatory school in Glass near Huntly, Aberdeenshire until its closure in 1993.
 The site is now owned and used by a Christian organisation called Ellel Ministries International as a prayer, training and healing retreat centre.

 History

 Blairmore School was established in 1947 as an independent prep school for boys aged 8–13 by Colonel D.R.
 Ainslie D.S.O., B.A., a keen educationalist, Cambridge graduate and retired Seaforth Highlander.
-The school turned co-ed in 1975.
+The school turned co-ed in 1975 and closed in 1993.